 - Waste Sorting and Separation Line used for intelligent sorting of waste products prior to fragmentation, and separation of various waste material streams after fragmentation.
 This provides access to various sorting technologies using intelligent sensors, as well as mechanical, electromagnetic, and density-based separators for liberation of various materials from waste streams.

-Group Academic staff
+Group Academic Staff

 The work of the CSM Group is further supported by:

-- Barbara Flynn, Visiting Professor (USA)
+- B. Flynn, Visiting Professor (USA)

-- Richard Wysk, Visiting Professor (USA)
+- R. Wysk, Visiting Professor (USA)